abisop/nuttx-docs/en/platforms/arm/lpc17xx/index.md

 were contributed by Max (himax) in NuttX-7.3.
 Verified LPC17xx configurations are available for these boards:

 -   The Nucleus 2G board from [2G Engineering](http://www.2g-eng.com/)
     (LPC1768),
 -   The mbed board from [mbed.org](http://mbed.org) (LPC1768,
     Contributed by Dave Marples), and
 -   The LPC1766-STK board from [Olimex](http://www.olimex.com/)
     (LPC1766).
 -   The Embedded Artists base board with NXP LPCXpresso LPC1768.
-  - Zilogic's ZKIT-ARM-1769 board.
+-   Zilogic\'s ZKIT-ARM-1769 board.
 -   The [Micromint](http://micromint.com/) Lincoln60 board with an NXP
     LPC1769.
 -   A version of the LPCXPresso LPC1768 board with special support for the U-Blox model evaluation board.
 -   Support for the Keil MCB1700 was contributed by Alan Carvalho de Assis in NuttX-7.23.
-  - Support for the NXP Semiconductors' PN5180 NFC Frontend Development Kit was contributed by Michael Jung in NuttX-7.1.
+-   Support for the NXP Semiconductors\' PN5180 NFC Frontend Development Kit was contributed by Michael Jung in NuttX-7.1.
 This board is based on the NXP LPC1769 MCU.